What is trademark infringement, you ask? Here's everything you need to know.

 - They are monopoly rights

 Registered trademarks are known as a “monopoly” right.
-This is because they effectively grant the trademark holder a monopoly over use of that mark – with no one else being allowed to use it without permission of the rights holder.
-Trademarks can also be renewed in perpetuity.
+This is because they effectively grant the trademark holder a monopoly over the use of that mark – with no one else being allowed to use it without the permission of the rights holder.
+Trademarks can also be renewed in perpetuity (typically every 10 years).
 This means that as long as they are continually renewed, their protection can last forever (unlike copyright and patents, for example).

 - They are jurisdiction-based rights